Onboarding New Products

 Use the size_group and size_code attributes to set all available sizes of your product.

+Both size_group and size_code are complex attribute types which consist of a mandatory size attribute and an optional length attribute.
 The length attributes are only required for certain products like pants, which often have a waist size and a length.
 See size_group.length and size_code.length below for more information.
+Size and length are both reference_by_value, and are therefore take label values.

 The basic steps for setting sizes for your submission are: